mindreader/simpleramix/README.md

 ## Configuration

-Panoramix requires a Druid Broker profile to be defined in the configuration of your application.
+Simpleramix requires a Druid Broker profile to be defined in the configuration of your application.

 ```elixir
 config :simpleramix,